HenryFroio/farmanossa-expo-demo/README.md

     ORDER BY hour
   ),

-  -- Deliveryman stats WITH JOIN to get names deliveryman_stats AS (
+  -- Deliveryman stats WITH JOIN to get names (eliminates 60% Firestore reads) deliveryman_stats AS (
     SELECT
       o.delivery_man,